Billy Dale’s Self-portrait

 The fans, who had mentally prepared themselves for a loss, were now celebrating as winners.
 The stadium was filled with a sonic boom explosion of screaming, joy, and pandemonium.
 The emotional release was so intense that those of us on the field celebrating the moment could not hear our own screams of joy.

-It’s inevitable that each of us will reflect on our life journey at some point.
+Each of us will inevitably reflect on our life journey at some point.
 This pivotal moment allows us to see the highs, lows, and challenges we’ve encountered in a panoramic view—a reflection point.
 The image below captures this moment of contemplation.
-My reflection point occurred in 2014.
+My reflection point occurred in 2014, when Ragan’s painting of Jim Achilles and me in the UCLA game arrived at my home.

 When I first saw Ragan’s painting in 2014, I was overwhelmed by personal emotions elicited by the moment depicted in the 1970 painting.
 It was an epiphany moment for me.
-As I looked at the painting for the first time in 44 years, being part of winning the UCLA game was the last thing on my mind.
+As I looked at the painting for the first time in 44 years, being part of the winning UCLA team was the last thing on my mind.

-The contrast between who I was in 1970 and who I’d become in 2014 overwhelmed my senses.
-The painting reminded me of the complex tapestry that shapes boys into men.
-The image I looked at celebrated victories, exposed failures and vulnerabilities, shared humor, and ultimately led to the transformation of a young man who was once burdened by insecurities and fear of failure.
+The contrast between who I was in 1970 and who I had become by 2014 overwhelmed my senses.
+The painting reminded me of the intricate journey that shapes boys into men.
+The image I was looking at celebrated victories while also exposing failures and vulnerabilities.
+It shared moments of humor and ultimately captured the transformation of a young man who had once been burdened by insecurities and a fear of failure.

-Fear of failure is a paralyzing condition that hides deep-seated anxiety, thereby making it hard to embrace challenges, experience setbacks, and still grow mentally and learn from the experience.
+Fear of failure can be a crippling feeling that stems from deep-seated anxiety, making it tough to take on challenges, handle setbacks, and still grow mentally while learning from the experience.

 Psychologists say that failure is a critical component in learning and character development.
 Living life with a fear of failing usually thwarts an individual’s mental and social development and, by extension, reduces their quality of life.
 To paraphrase Yoda, “You want to know the difference between a Master and an overachiever with a fear of failure?
 The Master has failed more times…. and learned in the process.”
 The point is that you can’t master life and enjoy all its precious qualities living a life controlled by fear of failure.